dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/controllers-and-routing/creating-an-action-vb.md

 uid: mvc/overview/older-versions-1/controllers-and-routing/creating-an-action-vb
 title: "Creating an Action (VB) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to add a new action to an ASP.NET MVC controller.
-Learn about the requirements for a method to be an action." ms.author: riande ms.date: 03/02/2009 ms.assetid: c8d93e11-ef78-4a30-afbc-f30419000a60
+Learn about the requirements for a method to be an action.
+(VB)" ms.author: riande ms.date: 03/02/2009 ms.assetid: c8d93e11-ef78-4a30-afbc-f30419000a60